 (f) The provisions of this Section 3.06 shall terminate on the second anniversary of the end of the Term.

 .
-Contemporaneously with the execution by such Member of this Agreement, each Member shall make the Capital Contributions described for that Member in Exhibit A; provided, however, that the Class B Member may delay making its Capital Contribution until it receives funds pursuant to the Facility Agreement
+Contemporaneously with the execution by such Member of this Agreement, each Member shall make the Capital Contributions described for that Member in Exhibit A; provided, however, that the Class B Member may delay making its Capital Contribution until it receives funds pursuant to the Facility Agreement but in no event later than [ ]..
+The Class B Member shall be duly admitted as a member at the Effective Date and time of this Agreement, regardless of any delay in making its Capital Contribution.

 .